 Except for one small village is the south-east, there are no permanent settlements.
-But tourists can rely on a network of refuges and cottages along the way as like in other popular mountain ranges.
+But tourists can rely on a network of refuges and cottages along all trails as like in other popular mountain ranges.

 The highest summit in the Karwendelgebirge is the Birkkarspitze (2749 meters AMSL, i. e.
 Above Mean Sea Level; every height stated below is AMSL).

 2.1 Wörner Sattel, June 19

 The Wörner Sattel, a mountain saddle with a peak elevation of 1989 meters, can be reached in around four hours from the town center of Mittenwald (915 meters), Germany.

 The actual trail head is just a few hundred meters away from the train station and located at the river Isar and two kilometers short of the Austrian border.
 The Isar has its source in the Karwendel (“Isarursprung“), a place that I’d already visited one and a half decades ago with a good friend of mine (for this we needed some four hours one-way from Scharnitz).

 You can stretch the duration of your tour towards the saddle to one of your own choosing by switching between the several footpaths that are in existence here.

 Remainders of the last winter obstructed my way and obliged me to take a detour on one occasion during the descent, but neither the descent nor the ascent were otherwise difficult.

 Water and food are also not a problem.
 There are plenty of water sources along the way, and one can have a snack at the Hochlandhütte on 1630 meters, or at the Vereiner Alm on 1400 meters when the descent is accomplished.

 Instead of walking straight back to Mittenwald I decided to prolong my tour a good deal.
 From the Vereiner Alm one can ascend the well-known Soiernspitze (2257 meters) in about two and a half hours, a sought-after subject for Alpine photographers.